WICG/webmonetization/docs/explainer.md

 Monetization but for a different use case.

-The Payment Request API is an imperative API that websites can use to request a single discrete payment.

-This is designed to always prompt the user for authorization as part of the flow as it is designed for payment sizes where this is necessary.
+The Payment Request API is an imperative API that websites can use to request a single discrete payment: the Payment Request API is designed to always prompt the user for authorization as part of the flow as it is designed for payment sizes where this is necessary.
 However, nothing prevents this API also supporting a non-interactive flow that supports Web Monetization use cases.

-Further, the Payment Handler API aligns well with the model anticipated for Web Monetization senders.
-A sender might manifest as a specialized Payment Handler capable of returning not just a `PaymentRequestResponse` but also a handle to a stream of micropayments.
+Further, the Payment Handler API aligns well with the model anticipated for Web Monetization senders: A sender might manifest as a specialized Payment Handler capable of returning not just a `PaymentResponse` but also a handle to a stream of micropayments.

-### Streams
+### This sounds a lot like Streams...

-In-keeping with the trend toward streaming APIs, the API surface could be updated to implement the stream API rather than repeated events.
+In-keeping with the trend toward streaming APIs, the API surface could be updated to implement the [WHATWG Stream API](https://streams.spec.whatwg.org) rather than events.

+We will investigate the pros/cons of using streams and events for Web Monetization as part of the incubation process.

 ## Concepts